fortracc/pyfortracc/README.md

 Overview
 =====================================================================

-`pyForTraCC` is a Python package designed to identify, track, forecast and analyze clusters moving in a time-varying field.
-It offers a modular framework that incorporates different algorithms for feature identification, tracking, and analyses.
-One of the key advantages of pyForTraCC is its versatility, as it does not depend on specific input variables or a particular grid structure.
+`pyForTraCC` is a Python package designed to identify, track, and forecasting for several types of datasets.
+It offers a modular framework that incorporates different algorithms for feature identification, tracking, and forecasting.
+One of the key advantages of pyForTraCC is its versatility, as it usually does not depend on specific input variables or a particular grid structure.
-In its current implementation, pyForTraCC identifies individual cluster features in a 2D field by applying a specified threshold value

 ##### Algorithm Workflow